-Suspension is an action which excludes a student from registration, class attendance, residence on campus, and use of University facilities for a specific period of time.
-Suspended students are not permitted on the campus with out prior approval of the Dean of Students.
-Upon termination of the period of suspension, the student shall be considered for readmission if:
+Suspension is a defined period of time during which a student is excluded from class registration, class attendance, residence on campus, use of University facilities, and the award of any degree.
+Suspended students are not permitted on the campus without prior approval from the Dean of Students Office.
+Upon completion of the period of suspension, a student will be considered for readmission if:

-- 1. The student is academically eligible for readmission; and - The student has complied with any conditions for readmission placed upon the student by the Dean of Students and/or their designate.
+- 1. The student is academically eligible for readmission; and - The student has complied with all conditions for readmission placed upon the student by the Dean of Students and/or their designate.